 The Free and Equal conference is the centrepiece of a national conversation and once-in-a-decade event.
 It will take stock of themes emerging from Australian voices and allow us to hear from human rights experts, industry and community leaders on how we can advance human rights into the 21st Century.

-The conference will be held at the Hyatt Regency Sydney on Tuesday October 8.
+The conference was held at the Hyatt Regency Sydney on Tuesday October 8.

 It is your last change to take part in the submissions process – which closes on 8th November 2019.
 Provide a written submission and let us know what human rights matter to you and how respect for human rights can improve your life and make our communities stronger.